stealthman22/100-days-of-code/r2-log.md

 Worked on the register route, there was a couple of mistakes, but I solved them with some debugging.
 Also updated the App.js with a function that loads a user after he/ she has been registered.

+### DAY 42 (19th October 2019)

+Finally wrapped up the server-side, by building the image profile route.
+I am now ready to move on to the database section.